Adam Duvall Preview, Player Props: Red Sox vs. Rays

 Adam Duvall At The Plate

-- Duvall has had at least one RBI in 43.8% of his games this year (32 of 73), with more than one RBI 11 times (15.1%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Duvall has driven home a run in 32 games this season (43.2%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on six occasions..

-- In 45.2% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (6.8%).
+- He has scored in 33 of 74 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.